Storybook

 1

 .
-There is one good attempt at unifying all the opt out flags at
+One good attempt at unifying all the opt out flags is

 Don’t make me opt out

-I guess we have to update the principle of least astonishment to this:
+I guess someone has to update the principle of least astonishment to this:

-It really says a lot about your attitude as a developer, and as a person, if you are completely OK with this behavior and don’t feel even a bit uncomfortable.
-A complete disregard to privacy and dignity of the individual.
+It says a lot about your attitude as a developer, and as a person.
+This kind of telemetry should make you feel uncomfortable.
+It treads on the privacy and dignity of individuals.
 Maybe you think, while reading this, that I am exaggerating or making a slippery-slope argument?

 And yes, it’s a slippery slope.
-Storybook did not have telemetry in the beginning.
+Storybook didn’t have telemetry in the beginning.
 People start using it.
-Oh what, you’re unhappy we have telemetry now?
+Oh what, you’re unhappy that Storybook has telemetry now?
 It’s open source, so fork it and make your own Storybook.
-When you feel comfortable violating your users a tiny bit, it will be more comfortable in the future to violate them even more.
+When you feel comfortable violating your users a just for a bit, it will be more comfortable in the future to violate them even more.

 Summary

-2023: The wider technology landscape is still a total shit show.
-Everyone is joining in, it is a free for all.
+2023: the wider technology landscape is still a total wasteland.
+Everyone is joining in this free for all.
 Even cars track your sexual activity now.

 Homebrew

 I switched to MacPorts.
 MacPorts has opt-in analytics (like Debian’s popularity contest!).
-It works very well.
-Homebrew is a shit show.
+It works well.
+Homebrew is a dump.